 At Louisiana Disability Law, we have successfully applied and appealed for long-term disability benefits on behalf of clients with mental/nervous conditions such as depression, anxiety, panic disorder, post-traumatic stress disorder, bipolar disorder, schizophrenia, and numerous other psychological conditions.
 We work closely with our clients, their treatment providers and, where appropriate, family, friends, and employers to make sure there is appropriate evidence to confirm their diagnoses and document the severity of the condition.
 Because we are familiar with the numerous reasons and excuses provided by many insurance companies used to deny these claims we are well prepared to do what is necessary to get a claim approved.
 Whether you are applying or appealing, you need to determine what evidence is lacking and then work with your treatment providers to include this information.

 Clearly describing your symptoms and limitations is important.
 Your treatment providers can focus on specifically how your limitations prevent a return to your work or any other work.
 You should also understand that under many disability policies, employer-provided especially, mental/nervous claims are only payable for only 24 months.
 As a result, if you have both a physical impairment and a mental component, or if your depression or anxiety is a reaction to a physical illness or injury, your providers should clearly distinguish the related limitations so that benefits are payable for as long as the insured is disabled or to the end of the maximum benefit period.

 Have questions or concerns about your long-term disability claim?
-Give Louisiana Disability Law a call right now at 985-240-9773.
+At Louisiana Disability Law, we have experience obtaining disability benefits for clients with depression and anxiety.
+Give us a call right now at 985-240-9773.
 The call is free and we can help you determine quickly if we can help with your claim.